php-repos/file-manager-documentations/file-functions.md

 # Introduction

-The `File` namespace is part of the FileManager package.
+The `File` namespace in the `FileManager` package provides a set of functions to perform operations on files.
 Here you can see a list of included functions and their documentation.

 ## chmod